GregWickham/Reanimator/index.md

             .FollowedBy(OnScreen.Text("Enter Item# or press F2 for help explaining the other choices").At(0, 23))
             .FollowedBy(CursorMoved.ToStartOfField("Item_Number").InAnyItemOfListFrame(LineItemsFrame));
 ```

-The transitions in the Reanimator state machine are triggered by user input events, which can be:
+Transitions in the Reanimator state machine are triggered by user input events, which can be:
 * a keypress; or
 * a typed string terminated by a CR/LF.